sashankh-ravi/stock-trading-agentic/data_download_legendary.md

 ---

-## 🎉 CONCLUSION: YOUR TRADING JOURNEY STARTS HERE
+## 🎉 CONCLUSION: Your Trading Journey Starts NOW

 ### 🚀 **From Zero to Trading Hero**